 Thoughts are the language of our mind, while our emotions are the language of our body.

 Neuroscience suggests that when emotions get triggered, chemicals are released by our body that rush through our bloodstream and activate our bodily sensations.
 Emotions are experienced first in our body as a physical sensation, as a feeling.
 Our brains release chemicals like endorphin, oxytocin, serotonin, and dopamine when we have good emotions and we feel good in the body.
 When we have unpleasant emotions, then our brain releases chemicals like Cortisol, Adrenalin.
 When we have an unpleasant emotion, our body experiences it first as an unpleasant feeling.

 Feelings fire chemicals in our brain, and these chemicals flush through our bloodstream and then they dissipate in about 60 to 90 seconds.

 Our feelings, if we observe them, are like waves.
-They can be rough moderate, mild, or tranquil depending upon the intensity of the emotions.
-It does not matter that the waves are rough or mild; the laws of nature dictate that waves pullback after hitting the shore, lingering just for that fleeting moment.
+They can be rough, moderate, mild, or tranquil depending upon the intensity of the feelings.
+It does not matter that the waves are rough or mild, the laws of nature dictate that waves pullback after hitting the shore, lingering for a moment.
 Our feelings are similar.
-When we experience any emotion, there is a rush of chemicals from our brain that coarse through our bloodstream, creating the body sensations which dissipate as soon as the effect of the neurochemicals wears off.
+When we experience any feeling, there is the rush of chemicals that our brain releases that coarse through our bloodstream creating the the body sensations which dissipate as soon as the effect of the chemicals wears off.

 Unpleasant Feelings always subside, and we need to learn to let them ride out their course.
 When we begin to notice and journey through our unpleasant feelings with awareness, we will feel centered, calm, and confident.